frederick-m-k/mfcc_plotter/README.md

     - Interspeech: "Lots of /i/s in the MFCC-Plotter" / "How was it to use the MFCC-Plotter" -> erste Anwendung
 - nötige Schritte für Software
     2. Export von Plots und MFCCs
-    3. create new repo
-    4. mit deltas beschäftigen
+    3. mit deltas beschäftigen
-    5. Import von MFCCs
+    4. Import von MFCCs
-    6. hatching only when overlapping rectangles
+    5. hatching only when overlapping rectangles
-    7. resolve errors
+    6. resolve errors
-    8. dev on Windows
+    7. dev on Windows
-    9. Bereitstellen als git repository
+    8. Bereitstellen als git repository

 ### Offene Punkte
 - Anwendungsbereiche